telefonkabel/bleep/readme.txt

 Bleep is a small pixeled Shoot'em up, where you play a hungry black hole.
 All your necessities center around eating and becoming bigger.
-But be aware: In future updates there will be enemies and you've to fight back.
+But be aware: In future updates there will be enemies and you'll have to fight back.
 The underlying framework already supports all kinds of extensions and adjustments of the game settings through json-files.

 Control: